 Apply for the AAUW Student Advisory Council

-Each year 10 students are selected to serve on the National Student Advisory Council (SAC) and become AAUW ambassadors on their campuses.
-SAC members have the unique opportunity to advise a national women’s organization on the needs of college students, to hone and grow their leadership skills, to network with amazing student leaders and distinguished women nationwide, and to attend two leadership events in the Washington, D.C., area.
+AAUW encourages college and university students of all ages to apply to serve on the prestigious AAUW National Student Advisory Council (SAC) for the 2015–16 academic year.
+The 10 students selected as SAC members have the unique opportunity to advise a national women’s organization on the needs of college students, to hone and grow their leadership skills, to serve as AAUW ambassadors, to take action on their campuses on gender equality, to network with amazing women nationwide, and to attend two leadership events in the Washington, D.C., area.

 Responsibilities of SAC Members

-- Participating in monthly conference calls with AAUW staff
+- Participating in monthly one-hour conference calls with AAUW staff and fellow SAC members

-- Joining online discussions with fellow SAC members
+- Joining online discussions about a range of topics with fellow SAC members

 - Marketing AAUW programs on campus